pranshugaba/hugo-website/content/_index.md

 wide: true
 ---

-I am a PhD research scholar (nearing completion) in Theoretical Computer Science at TIFR Mumbai.
+I am a PhD research scholar in Theoretical Computer Science at TIFR Mumbai (thesis submitted).
-I am currently looking for postdoc opportunities!

 My primary area of research during my PhD has been reactive synthesis for probabilistic systems, i.e., finding efficient algorithms to synthesize winning strategies (of small memory size) for conjunctions of probabilistic objectives in stochastic games on graphs.
 You can read more about my work in [my&nbsp;CV]({{< ref "/cv" >}}).